acc0untz0138/DenpaEx/README.md

 ## WARNING!

 ALL CREDIT GOES TO THE DENPA ENGINE & JS ENGINE DEVELOPERS!
 THIS FORK ONLY HAS A HANDFUL OF FEATURES THAT WOULDNT BE DONE WITHOUT THEIR HELP!
-THANKS TO A.T., JORDAN SANTIAGO AND THEIR RESPECTIVE DISCORD SERVERS!
+THANKS TO UMBRA AND JORDAN SANTIAGO FOR EVERYTHING!

 ## Synopsis